fredbradley/easytime/docs/README.md

 // And if you want to you can mix them together...
 $seconds = EasySeconds::minutes(EasyMinutes::AN_HOUR); // return 3600

+// Number of Seconds in a given month?
+$minutes = EasyMinutes::days(EasyDays::month('january'));

+// Leap Years?
+Yep..
+$minutes = EasyMinutes::days(EasyDays::month('february', true)); // where the second variable is a boolean for a leap year
 ```

 Pull requests open for people who find this useful and what to build more.